|

 each year.
 It's estimated that more than 95 percent of cardiac

 arrest victims die before reaching the hospital.
-In cities
+In locations

 where defibrillation is provided within 5 to 7 minutes, the